allelbhagya/system-design/README.md

 Welcome to the System Design Notes repository!
 This repository serves as a collection of notes on system design, capturing concepts, principles, and best practices.

+## Topics covered

+### lesson -1

+- introduction to system design
+- horizontal and vertical scaling
+- terminology and steps

+### lesson -2

 ### resources

 https://www.youtube.com/playlist?list=PLMCXHnjXnTnvo6alSjVkgxV-VH6EPyvoX